scrapjs/audio-through-stream/process.md

 			* ✔ Ok, that seems the less controversial, ok?

 * ✔ No promises.
 Handling is bound to realtime, if promise will block handling or streaming - it is prone to errors.
 If you need async handling -
+	* Though we want to render later sometimes - like, slow shaders and stuff.
+Just let speaker wait.
 * ✔ Seems that we need to have output buffer: if we change the input buffer, in other [piped out] nodes it will be also changed, as we send it by reference.
 So our output buffer should be different.
 * Whether the scriptNode is better than pooling transformers on AudioBufferSource?
 	* In the main thread there is only mixing should happen, mixing of N audio buffers.
 Each audioBuffer should be processed in a separate stream - AudioWorker, AudioShader, OfflineContext, main thread etc. Each that buffer should be formed by slices in a separate memory thread, and that is what AudioNode for.
 It takes input, processes it (in case of threads it is async), returns it changed, i. e. puts the result in provided (actual) buffer, if not too late.
 It does not block the stream therefore (piping).